Fishermans Bend, Port Melbourne

 Progress to date:

-- Strategic site planning underway
+- Strategic site planning continues

 - Development Victoria has progressed a range of early works at the GMH site including the demolition of vacant plant and equipment and works related to site operations, maintenance and safety